 The article also focuses on the importance of school camps as an educational and developmental experience for Victorian students, many of whom missed out on camps during the Covid lockdowns, and now may miss out again.

-The following interim report was published in our newsletter Parents Voice in December last year.
+The following interim report from survey results was published in our newsletter Parents Voice in December last year.

 School camps under threat – your view

 We reported in our last issue about the threat to school camps and excursions caused by unfunded changes to teachers’ conditions.